Lotto: Secure Participant Selection against Adversarial Servers in Federated Learning: : Secure Participant Selection

 \end{theorem}

-While the proof is deferred to Appendix~\ref{sec:appendix_security}, Figure~\ref{fig:thm_2_example} depicts the rapid reduction of the right-hand side of the above inequality as the threshold $\eta$ grows in a practical scenario.
-Here, we vary the population size $n$, while the number of colluding clients in the population set to $c = 10^3$, and the target number of participants as $s = n/1000$.
+Intuitively, the larger the value of $\eta$, the smaller the right-hand side of the inequality mentioned above.
+This clearly demonstrates the effectiveness of \system{} as a secure selection framework for achieving the desired property (\cref{sec:design_problem}).
+While the proof is deferred to Appendix~\ref{sec:appendix_security}, the significance of Theorem~\ref{thm:security_random} in a practical scenario is visualized in Figure~\ref{fig:thm_2_example}.
+Here, we vary the population size $n$, while the number of colluding clients in the population set as $c = 10^3$, and the target number of participants as $s = n/1000$.
 We consider $\alpha=1.3$, $m=2^{256}$, and $n_{min} = n$.
-For example, when the population size $n=2\times10^5$, employing insecure random selection results in a probability of 1 for the event where the fraction of dishonest participants exceeds 5\%.
+When the population size $n=2\times10^5$, employing insecure random selection results in a probability of 1 for the event where the fraction of dishonest participants exceeds 5\% (i.e., $\eta c/n$ with $\eta = 10$).
 However, with \system{}, this probability becomes negligible, approximately $1.3 \times 10^{-7}$.